ggouws/HPC_RNAseq/README.md

 If we are satisfied with the quality of our mapping, we will now proceed to clean up our BAM files.
 We will use SAMtools to exclude:

-	 1) Reads that were not mapped
+  - Reads that were not mapped at all
-	 2) Reads that were not mapped in pairs (i.e., one read was mapped but the other not)
+  - Reads that were not mapped properly in pairs (i.e., one read was mapped and the other not)

 SAMtools will use the 'flagstat' [flags] to identify and include reads that were mapped in pairs ('-f 2') and to exlcude reads that weren't mapped or weren't mapped in pairs ('-F 12').